nearspacelabs/stac-client-python/AdvancedExamples.md

     nsl client connecting to stac service at: api.nearspacelabs.net:9090

     attempting NSL authentication against api.nearspacelabs.net
-    fetching new authorization in 3540 seconds
+    fetching new authorization in 60 minutes
     SWIFT STAC item '20200703T174443Z_650_POM1_ST2_P' from 2020-07-03T17:44:43+00:00
     has a off_nadir 1.980, which should be less than or equal to requested off_nadir 10.0: confirmed True SWIFT STAC item '20200703T174028Z_513_POM1_ST2_P' from 2020-07-03T17:40:28+00:00